Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ms.workload: identity
 ms.date: 02/20/2019
 ms.author: rolyon
-ms.openlocfilehash: 269bd74aca85ddbc2bafda30542c48f8ab391b32
+ms.openlocfilehash: 176e465163d92156308eda64c4187467cc10ee15
-ms.sourcegitcommit: 3102f886aa962842303c8753fe8fa5324a52834a
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "66158843"
+ms.locfileid: "74419741"
 ---
-# <a name="tutorial-create-a-custom-role-for-azure-resources-using-azure-powershell"></a>Tutorial: Criar uma função personalizada para recursos do Azure com o Azure PowerShell
+# <a name="tutorial-create-a-custom-role-for-azure-resources-using-azure-powershell"></a>Tutorial: Create a custom role for Azure resources using Azure PowerShell

-Se o [funções incorporadas para recursos do Azure](built-in-roles.md) não atenderem às necessidades específicas da sua organização, pode criar suas próprias funções personalizadas.
+If the [built-in roles for Azure resources](built-in-roles.md) don't meet the specific needs of your organization, you can create your own custom roles.
 Neste tutorial vai criar uma função personalizada com o nome Pedidos de Suporte do Leitor com o Azure PowerShell.
-A função personalizada permite ao utilizador ver tudo no plano de gestão de uma subscrição e também abrir pedidos de suporte.
+The custom role allows the user to view everything in the management plane of a subscription and also open support tickets.

 Neste tutorial, ficará a saber como: